bright/new-www/content/blog/app-uninstall-healthcare.md

 Another key reason for mHealth app uninstallation is that the app is 'not easy to use'.
 To address this, an inclusive UI can naturally attract users to your solution by immediately demonstrating the value of the mHealth app.

-Understanding the User Persona is again a key!
-Before any mockups are developed, it’s wise to organize product workshops with your team to understand the end-users, benchmark your solutions against others, and establish core design principles.
+Understanding the user persona is again a key! **Before any mockups are developed, it’s wise to organize [product workshops](/our-areas/product-workshops/) with your team to understand the end-users, benchmark your solutions against others, and establish core design principles**.

-A case study: An App for Individuals with Parkinson’s Disease
+### A case study: An App for Individuals with Parkinson’s Disease

-Designing an app for individuals suffering from Parkinson’s can be particularly challenging, as it must cater to users experiencing tremors and other movement disorders.
+Designing an app for individuals suffering from Parkinson’s can be particularly challenging, as **it must cater to users experiencing tremors and other movement disorders**.
 Additionally, some users may be less tech-savvy.
 From the outset, it is crucial to design a UI that minimizes the potential for errors and, if an incorrect input does occur, easily allows the user to correct it.

-If you want to read more about developing a [mobile solution for People with Parkinson's Disease](/projects/solution-for-parkinsons-patients/), read the case study!
+**If you want to read more about developing a [mobile solution for People with Parkinson's Disease](/projects/solution-for-parkinsons-patients/), read the case study!**

 Also, if you are looking for more UX and UI best practices for healthcare, check this article on [UX Design for Healthcare and Medical Apps Case Study](/blog/ux-design-healthcare-medical-apps-case-study/).

 ## 5. Minimizing users' frustrations with app performance monitoring

 Patients don't want to be your guinea pigs.
-It’s your responsibility to ensure the app performs properly.
-You should proactively monitor any performance issues, which is only possible with app performance monitoring tools.
-If you don't have performance monitoring implemented, check out our technical tutorial on how to set up [app performance monitoring for healthcare](/blog/healthcare-app-performance-monitoring/).
+It’s your responsibility to ensure the app performs properly. **You should proactively monitor any performance issues, which is only possible with app performance monitoring tools**.
+If you don't have performance monitoring implemented, c**heck out our technical tutorial on how to set up [app performance monitoring for healthcare](/blog/healthcare-app-performance-monitoring/)**.

 Performance monitoring in healthcare offers numerous opportunities to identify potential issues in your solution before they frustrate your users: